waldo-irc/SMBScan/README.md

 <br />
 -map                          Enumerate with smbmap
 <br />
--sh                           List and login to an SMB Share
+-sh or -sh='Share'            List and login to an SMB Share
 <br />
 -s                            Run a full subnet SMB Scan without Banner Grabbing
 <br />